Juniper/go-netconf/README.md

 [![Build Status](https://travis-ci.org/Juniper/go-netconf.png)](https://travis-ci.org/Juniper/go-netconf)

 This library is a simple NETCONF client based on [RFC6241](http://tools.ietf.org/html/rfc6241) and [RFC6241](http://tools.ietf.org/html/rfc6242) (although not fully compliant yet).
-Toady is only supports the SSH transport mechanism (and netconf 1.0 SSH framing)
+Today it only supports the SSH transport mechanism (and NETCONF 1.0 SSH framing)

 > **Note:** this is currently pre-alpha release.
 API and features may and probably will change.
 Suggestions and pull requests are welcome